Retailer Policy Manual

 Section 1 – GPEB Registration

-Lottery Retailers selling BCLC authorized products and providing related Services may be required to be registered with GPEB.
-It is the responsibility of the Lottery Retailer and personnel who have managerial responsibility at a lottery retail location to know and understand the legal requirements enforced by GPEB and BCLC.
+Lottery Retailers and/or Lottery Site Employees selling BCLC authorized products and providing related Services may be required to be registered with GPEB, including but not limited to, having the Site Registrant approved by BCLC in accordance with the Lottery Retailer Agreement.
+It is the responsibility of the Site Registrant to know and understand the legal requirements enforced by GPEB and BCLC.

 For more information about GPEB: